DBsaiyan1321/smeargles-heart/README.md

 ## Summary of the Website
 * Social media centered around art
-* Explore and "like" other people's imaginations (posts)
+* Explore and "like" or comment on other people's imaginations (posts)
 * Create, edit, and delete your own imaginations
+* Customize your profile
 * Clone of the website "DeviantArt"

 ## Link